WanPgui/ChatBot_Summative/README.md

 ##  Gradio Web Interface

 An interactive UI to input custom prompts and generate stories.
+Also, it saves the history of the generated stories.

 ```python
 import gradio as gr